www.wormx.org www.wormcontrol.org www.controlworms.org

 Invited speaker/presenter at Somerset/Worcester County Livestock Club meetings (3)MCE - UMES Goat Field Day host and assisted in development, 2000

-Committees and Offices
+Committees and Offices:

-Chair, UMES Dept of Agriculture Scholarship Committee and member of Curriculum
+Chair, UMES Dept of Agriculture Scholarship Committee, 2004-2008

-Committee and Recruiting/Retention Committee, 2004-present
+Member of Curriculum Committee and Recruiting/Retention Committee, 2004-2007

-Member, School of Ag and Nat Sciences (SANS) curriculum committee, 2004-2005
+Member, School of Ag and Nat Sciences (SANS) curriculum committee, 2004-2005 and Dept of Ag curriculum committee, 2007-2008

 Member, 4-H Livestock Ethics Committee, Somerset County, 2003